meower-media-co/RFC/RFC3.md

     }
 }
 ```
-Example of a response of an account authentication methods with a password and a verified email address while not authenticated:
+Example of a response of an account's authentication methods with a password and a verified email address while not authenticated:
 ```json
 {
   "methods": ["password", "email"],
   "default": 0
 }
 ```
-While authenticated you will not need to give a request body, but you will not be able to get the authentication methods for other accounts other than the authenticated user.
-Example of a response of an account authentication methods with a password and a verified email address while authenticated:
+While authenticated you will not need to give a request body, but you will not be able to get the authentication methods for other accounts other than the currently authenticated account.
+Example of a response of an account's authentication methods with a password and a verified email address while authenticated:
 ```json
 {
   "methods": [{"_id": "uuid4", "type": "password"}, {"_id": "uuid4", "type": "email", "email_address": "example@meower.org"}],
   "default": 0
 }
 ```
-The default authentication type in the example shown above is their password, the `default` property is the array index of where their preferred authentication method is.
+The default authentication type in the examples shown above is their password, the `default` property is the array index of where their preferred authentication method is.

-### Add a new authentication method
+### Adding a new authentication method
 The request should be structured like this:
 ```json
 {